Discrete and continuous symmetries in monotone Floer theory: Orientation computations

-Now assume that $Z$ is a $K$-invariant subvariety of $X$ of complex codimension $k$, containing $u(0)$ so that $u \in \modind{2k}^Z$; by \cref{labDiscsOnInvtSubman} we deduce that $u$ is axial.
-The key ingredient for our later computations is a particularly simple trivialisation of $F$, in the homotopy class induced by the standard spin structure (this will be essentially tautological, since the spin structure is defined by a parallelisation of $L$), and the observation that it is compatible with a splitting of $(E, F)$ into rank $1$ pairs of index $0$ or $2$ and rank $2$ pairs with partial indices $(1, 1)$.
+Now suppose $u$ is an axial disc with $u(0)$ in $M$, as in \cref{sscSetup}.
+Our next goal is to give an explicit splitting of $(E, F)$ into rank $1$ pairs of index $0$ or $2$ and rank $2$ pairs with partial indices $(1, 1)$.
 Note that in order for the boundary real subbundle to have a trivialisation it must be orientable, which is equivalent to having even total index, so there is no hope of decomposing the problem further into rank $1$ pairs of index $1$.
+This splitting allows us to decompose the orientation problem using property \ref{ori1}, and then apply property \ref{ori2} and \cref{ind2sign} to orient each summand, after degenerating the $(1,1)$-summands into $(2,0)$-summands.